Javigracia/OculusGoAppGUIInstaller/README.md

 (I didn't add higher profiles because it is recommended to raise the cpu and gpu and it is necessary to have a cooling system, which I don't have for testing.
 I've only put out the ones that are safe).
 - v0.0.6:
 Added 3 more buttons in a red group to increase the resolution and at the same time the gpu and the cpu to avoid lag in the games and applications.
 Watch out!!!!!
 It is recommended or even necessary to have the extra cooling kit mounted or the glasses will heat up and restart.
+-V0.0.7:
+Added 2 buttons to enable and disable a fix on chromatic aberration.
+The easiest way to check this is in the oculus home menu itself, looking at the front the letters below are shown with a red and green border.
+With the fix activated, this aberration is eliminated.
+Icon has also been added to the application window and the size of the window has been set so that it does not deform.

 ---
 **TO-DO:**
 Create links to the packages com.company.app so that they are shown in the comboBox with name easier to read, but they do not follow a standard, there are applications that have four parts in the name, others only two.
 I'll look into it.
 Add a button to connect with ALVR for play Pc VR games in Oculus Go.
+They tell me that the application filter is not working as it should.
+I will soon arrange for you to hide those that should not be shown as they should be from the outset.